Front quarter view

 Hybrid

-The Corolla Cross uses a 2.0-litre petrol hybrid engine that produces a combined 146kW of power.
+The Corolla Cross has a 2.0-litre petrol hybrid engine that produces a combined 146kW of power.
 It has plenty of power for daily driving and is still very efficient, with a 4.6L/100km economy figure – which is excellent for a vehicle of this size and capability.

 Verdict

-Like the name suggests, the Toyota Corolla Cross GR Sport Hybrid is a big mash-up, but in a good way.
+Like the name suggests, the Toyota Corolla Cross GR Sport Hybrid is a mash-up, but in a good way.
 It combines all the good things about the Toyota Corolla, like an efficient hybrid powertrain, and adds SUV versatility, while layering in some GR-inspired style and handling.

 The car is easy to live with, economical to run, and just sporty enough to keep things interesting.
 It might not be a full performance machine, but it is definitely a capable all-rounder.